qiime2/docs/source/tutorials/moving-pictures.rst

      --o-visualization cm1441/unweighted-unifrac-subject-group-significance

 .. question::
    Are the associations between subjects and differences in microbial composition statistically significant?
-How about sample types?
-What sample types appear to be most different from each other?
+How about body sites?
+What body sites appear to be most different from each other?

 Finally, we'll explore associations between the microbial composition of the samples and continuous sample metadata using bioenv (originally described in `Clarke and Ainsworth (1993)`_).
 This approach tests for associations of pairwise distances between sample microbial composition (a measure of beta diversity) and sample metadata (for example, the matrix of Bray-Curtis distances between samples and the matrix of absolute differences in pH between samples).
 A powerful feature of this method is that it explores combinations of sample metadata to see which groups of metadata differences are most strongly associated with the observed microbial differences between samples.
 You can apply bioenv to the unweighted UniFrac distances and Bray-Curtis distances between the samples, respectively, as follows.
 After running these commands, open the resulting visualizations.